oracle-livelabs/oci-core/resource-manager/ocw-2022-oci6-session60/resource-manager-terraform.md

 [](youtube:ghOW03Dkrdg)

-Estimated time: 2 hours
+Estimated time: 90 minutes

 ### Objectives

 -   Create a VCN using the Quick Start Template
 -   Create a Compute Instance ORM Stack using the Instances Compute Console
 -   Create an ORM Stack using the Template Feature
--   Download an ORM Stack, Review and Enhance it
+-   Download an ORM Stack, review and enhance it
 -   Explore the remote-exec feature
 -   Destroy all OCI Resources

 ### Prerequisites

 -   Access to an OCI tenancy, preferably a new, clean Free Trial.
+	-  If you require an Oracle Cloud Free Trial, please refer to the **Get Started** section above
--	Compartment **CareClinic**
+-	Compartment **CareClinics**
 	-  Any compartmemt will work.
-To match the instructions below, create a new compartment with the name **CareClinic**
+To match the instructions below, create a new compartment with the name **CareClinics**
 -	SSH Public/Private Key Pair
 	-  Please see the instructions in Lab 1 for details on how to generate a SSH Public/Private Key Pair
 -   Access to a text editor and compression software (7-zip, winzip, etc.)

-## Task 1: Sign in to the Cloud
+## Task 1: Sign in to the Cloud and Create a Compartment

 1. Sign in to the Oracle Cloud from <https://www.oracle.com> , click on **View Accounts** then **Sign in to Cloud**